dbugshe2/simple-python-server/README.md

 and it will create a folder called `simple-python-udp-socket-calculator` containing all the files in this repo.

-- __working with remote repos__: a remote repo is simply a copy of a local repo, on another computer that a local repo is linked to, and one project can have many different remote repos.
+- __working with remote repos__: a remote repo is simply a copy of a local repo, on another computer, and one project can have many different remote repos.
-If you `clone` a remote repo, then the repo is added by default as one of your remote repos.
+If you `clone` a remote repo, then the cloned repo is added by default as one of your remote repos.

 ## How to get your Code on Github
 Suppose you have a folder `work` containing your programs and you would like to put it on GitHub.
 You can make this happen by following the steps below